weizhou0/SAIGE-QTL-doc/docs/single_step2.md

 Rscript step2_tests_qtl.R --help
 ```

-* --SPAcutoff=2. if chi-sqaure stat > 4 (approximately equivalent to p-value < 0.05), saddlepoint approximation is used to obtain accurte p-values than Normal approximation
+* --SPAcutoff=2. if chi-square stat > 4 (approximately equivalent to p-value < 0.05), saddlepoint approximation is used to obtain accurate p-values than Normal approximation
 *--rangestoIncludeFile= is used to specify the range of chromosome positions to be tested, which can correspond to the cis region of the gene

 ```